debasismohanty07/Enterprise-Copilot/README.md

-## This is a private project built specifically for assisting pre-sales and solutioning  teams to craft curated and contextualized response to the RFI/RFP/RFQ, For more details contact through Linkedin -https://www.linkedin.com/in/debasis07/
+## This is a private project built specifically for assisting pre-sales and solutioning  teams to craft curated and contextualized response to the RFI/RFP/RFQ, For more details contact through Linkedin - [Debasis Mohanty](https://www.linkedin.com/in/debasis07/ )

 # RFP Copilot Web App